Itachi07l/project2/README.md

 # new project 2
-this project is empty from local system.
+This project is empty from local system.